jrzen6972/Metro-API-Data-Visualization/README.md

 # Metro API Data Visualization

 *Tell me what you've gotten done so far, what obstacles you have encountered, and whether/how your plans have changed as you have gotten to work.
-The writing style can be informal.
-I want you to spend time on the project (not the writing), my goal is to make sure you've all gotten a good start instead of putting things off until the last minute, and to give you feedback if I see any signs of danger.*
+The writing style can be informal.*

+The Metro API Data Visualization project

 ## Readme format: